Jalalx/jalalx.github.io/_posts/2021-03-01-be-productive-using-bash-scripts-on-windows-part-1.md

 3. Do you have `curl` installed?
 It cames with most linux distros but on Windows download and install it from [curl website](https://curl.se/windows/).

-4. If you're on Windows, make sure you have GitBash installed.
+4. If you're on Windows, make sure you have Git-Bash installed.
 Then create a `copy-token.sh` file like this:

     ```sh
     #!/bin/sh